 ASEAN finance ministers meeting at 'time of optimism', says Heng Swee Keat

-SINGAPORE: Finance ministers from the ASEAN member states are gathered at a “time of optimism” and under Singapore’s chairmanship, the themes of sustaining growth, boosting resilience and fostering innovation will be in focus, said Finance Minister Heng Swee Keat on Friday (Apr 6).
+SINGAPORE: Finance ministers from the ASEAN member states are gathered at a “time of optimism” for their meeting this year and under Singapore’s chairmanship, the themes of sustaining growth, boosting resilience and fostering innovation will be in focus, said Finance Minister Heng Swee Keat on Friday (Apr 6).

 Southeast Asia’s finance ministers are gathered in Singapore this week for the 4th ASEAN Finance Ministers’ and Central Bank Governors' meetings from Apr 3 to 6.
 Singapore is the ASEAN chair this year.